akajuvonen/akajuvonen.github.io/_drafts/python-workflow.md

 Managing Python packaging and dependencies is not always simple.
 Ultimately every workflow is different, and this leads to different tools being used.
 I will write some notes about what I'm currently doing, as well as some experiments with Pipenv to see how that compares in my case.
+This post will not be as structured as I would like, it is closer to personal notes that may be useful to someone else, as well.
+In the future, I hope to return to this topic as my workflow changes.

 # Managing multiple Python versions